davidlmorris/debuggery/README.md

 So why?
 I had collected various bits and pieces that I was using as a irregular and sometimes random scaffolding code, but generally in every project while I was developing it, some of which I thought might be useful to others.
 Sometimes I even forgot about things I had, or had learnt before.
 Putting it together in a Library made the most sense.
 And when actually putting this together, I discovered even more (like Variadic Macros).
 Since the boiler plate was mostly used for Serial Out at the start of a project only when I was debugging (yes I know...) - tying it together with Debugging macros seemed like the best idea.

-Note, that in `debuggery.h` you get way of identifying the type of MCU or board being used, see ['src\board_name.h'](https://github.com/davidlmorris/Debuggery/blob/main/src/board_name.h).
+Note, that in `debuggery.h` you get way of identifying the type of MCU or board being used, see ['src\board_name.h'](https://github.com/davidlmorris/Debuggery/blob/main/src/board_name.h) inspired by [this answer on Arduino Stack Exchange](https://arduino.stackexchange.com/a/21257/100121) by @Elmue.
+While it looks like it might take a lot of memory, in reality only one entry for "BOARD_NAME" is created and used taking a handful of bytes.

 ## How to use it